giftnuss/foodsharing/docs/contributing.md

 ## Coding guidelines

-We do have a few coding guideline, mentioned at various places in these devdocs.
+We do have a few coding guidelines, mentioned at various places in these devdocs.
 In general, please use your common sense and make it fit with the existing code.

 ## Submitting an issue